tomstitt/lupyter/README.md

 # A Lua Kernel for Jupyter

 Lupyter is a Lua kernel based on ipykernel.
+Tab-complete is available but documentation lookup is still a work in progress.

 ## Installing

-In most cases it's enougth to `pip install` while specifying your lua root if it isn't in your path.
+In most cases it's enough to `pip install` while specifying your lua root if it isn't in your path.

 ```